android-ui-testing/Cookbook/docs/content/practices/network.md

 # Network

-UI testing can play a role of regular auto-testing in your project, which checks communication of your feature with other features on the device, you have to choose, how to deal with a network.
+UI testing can play a role of regular auto-testing in your project, which checks communication of your feature with other features on the device.
+In that case, you have to choose, how to deal with a network.

 ### Problems